farmaid/CallForCode-FarmAid/README.md

 ![Roadmap](./images/roadmap.jpg)

 ## Getting started

+The following code is modified from Lobe.AI (Copyright Microsoft).
+The model is trained with data from https://www.sciencedirect.com/science/article/pii/S2352340921004261.

 In this section you add the instructions to run your project on your local machine for development and testing purposes.
 You can also add instructions on how to deploy the project in production.